Online marketing promises a holy grail of customer acquisition where you can flip a switch and watch leads waltz through the door.

 To add to its efficacy, 70% of people think that direct mail is more personalized than online interactions.

 So, what about return on investment?
-The average ROI ranges from 15-17%.
+The average ROI is 10 percent.

 You can bet that if you put hard work and effort into direct mail that you’d be seeing double that ROI, too.